tombohub/matplotlib-layout-generator/README.md

 ---
 ### Use the generated code:
-Generated code is simply a function which accepts the matplotlib figure and returns the dictionary of the created axes (subplots):
+Generated code is simply a function which accepts the matplotlib figure and returns the dictionary of the created axes (subplots), where key is the name of subplot you have typed:

 #### *Super simple example:*
 ```python